Sonic the Hedgehog 2 (Sega Master System, Game Gear)

-This section is WIP: add more detail, elaboration, rip the alternate boss/Power Sneakers/good ending themes and confirm if any of the exclusive music exists as unused leftovers, etc.
+This section is WIP: add more detail, elaboration, rip the alternate boss/Power Sneakers/good ending themes, document Revision 2.2 of the Master System version, etc.

-The 8-bit versions of Sonic the Hedgehog 2 are mostly identical, but besides the resolution, there are some differences detailing the transition from Master System to Game Gear:
+The 8-bit versions of Sonic 2 are mostly identical, but besides the resolution, there are some differences detailing the transition from Master System to Game Gear:

 - The intro originally started with Tails already kidnapped.
 On handheld, it starts off with Tails running away as Robotnik's claw catches him.
 The sky in the intro also changed from a bright cyan to a very dark shade.

-- The music during the Master System intro is the title screen music of the Game Gear version; the Master System title screen plays no music, and the Game Gear intro plays the Scrambled Egg track.
+- The music during the Master System intro is the title screen music of the Game Gear version.
+The Master System title screen plays no music, and the Game Gear intro plays the Scrambled Egg Zone track.

 - The geometry of several boss fight areas were made smaller to accommodate the smaller fixed screen.
-For example, the Green Hills arena is much narrower, and the Crystal Egg's boss omits the horizontal pipe exit on the left.
+For example, the Green Hills arena is much narrower, and Crystal Egg's boss makes the horizontal pipe exit on the left invisible.

 - Several boss fights are more difficult.
 Under Ground's boss now has the rocks bounce at unpredictable heights, Aqua Lake's boss continually moves towards Sonic, forcing him to jump and be bounced away before the orange sphere attack, and Green Hills' boss will now sometimes combine a high leap with a low roll attack rather than just doing one or the other.
 Crystal Egg's boss is not necessarily harder, but it does not follow exactly the same attack pattern as the Master System version, i.e. if one attacks it during the optimal openings on each play, it will result in the battle playing out exactly the same every time, but those openings and thus exactly the same scenario differs for each version.